mrozowski/reservation-lock-demo/readme.md

 5. **Kubernetes**
    - Kubernetes is a very common way of managing services so I wanted to use it as well in my project.
 In this case, I use Minikube to run it locally.
    - I created a docker image of my Spring Boot, React, and Go apps and ran it on the Kubernetes cluster.
+   - I prepared Manifest yaml files that can be found in `/kubernetes/chars/` directory